Jertzukka/filesort/README.md

     to the output `~/Pictures/Holiday` folder which contain the given string `image`.

         python filesort.py -s image -f ~/Pictures -e .png -o ~/Pictures/Holiday

++   Example with Unix shell-style wildcards.
+Searches all files which include word `picture` anywhere in the filename and ends with `.png`.
+Using symbols in search string forces you to use -o to input output folder.
+You can use `.` to point to working directory.

+        python filesort.py -s *picture*.png -o ./pictures

 +   Minimal example, only -s provided.
 Creates a folder named `image` and all files that match name `image` are moved into it.